Healthspace lets you explore health data and statistics for regions across New Zealand.

 Some indicators are updated less frequently, when data becomes available (such as with Census and New Zealand Health Survey data).

-The Environmental Health Indicators (EHI) team monitors environmental health in New Zealand, through a set of Environmental Health Indicators.
+The Environmental Health Intelligence (EHI) team monitors environmental health in New Zealand, through a set of Environmental Health Indicators.
 The team has experience in public health, environmental health and spatial analysis.
 The EHI team is led by Professor Barry Borman.
 He has over 20 years’ experience in applied epidemiology, and environmental and occupational health.

 How to cite